Neo2003/nVidia-NVML-QT5-6-tools/README.md

 ```

 ## Words of caution
 These 3 programs are not designed to be used "as is".
-This fan controler program was done for my specific card in my specific PC.
+This fan controller program was done for my specific card in my specific PC.
 Setting bad fans speed can lead to a burned card.<br/>
 I can't be held responsible for the bad usages done with this code.

 ## Overclocking